nsars19/Chess/README.txt

     Taking en-passant is available when the conditions for it exist.
 No special command is needed to invoke the move.
 It will show up in the list of available moves.

+MOVE HISTORY
+  To see the movement history of the current game type 'history' when prompted for a move during your turn.
+This will show the player's color, the piece that moved, and the start and finish positions of that piece.

 ENDING
   The game ends when one player is put into stalemate or checkmate.
 Either player may also offer a draw.
   To offer a draw type 'draw' when prompted for your move selection.
 If the conditions are correct,